freeDSP/freeDSP-OCTAVIA/README.md

 * Coaxial S/PDIF Input
 * Optical S/PDIF Input
 * Optical S/PDIF Output
-* Amanero Combo384 USB-Audio Interface Slot
+* Optional Amanero Combo384 USB-Audio Interface Slot
 * DSD mute protection for Amanero Combo384
 * Optional Raspberry-Pi 40P Slot for I2S Audio Input
 (Raspberry-pi is optional, It is not necessary if you have a USBi for DSP programming)